danielvanhouten/SimpleBehaviors/README.md

 ```

 <h3>The Test Console Output</h3>
-If a test fails, you can easily find the point of failure
-by examining the console output
+You can see a readout of the test steps by examining the console output

 ``` text